 - Add okra to palm oil and stir for about 5 minutes.

-- Add the meat stock from boiling the meat.
+- Pour in the meat stock from boiling the meat.
 You can add water if you don’t have any but might need to increase the spices added.

 - Add the meat, shrimp, bell pepper, smoked catfish and locust bean and bring to a boil.
 You can add or subtract anything thing on this list, just make it your own!

-- Add the spices: black pepper, ground pepper, ground crayfish, bouillon powder, salt or any spices you have.
+- Mix in the spices - black pepper, ground pepper, ground crayfish, bouillon powder, and salt.

-- Let it boil for about 5 minutes if you’re ok with a coarser texture, or a few minutes longer if you want a finer texture.
+- Let it simmer for about 5 minutes if you’re ok with a coarser texture, or a few minutes longer if you want a finer texture.

 - Add more salt or spices if you desire a stronger flavor.